AlxMedia/incolor/readme.txt

 == Description ==

-Incolor is a flexible blog theme with plenty of options.
-Blog posts are shown as visually beautiful cards that inspires you to read.
-You can pick accent color, set sidebar to the left or right and choose website max-width with a few clicks.
+Incolor is a flexible blog and magazine theme built with only semi-transparent elements, which means you can set it to any background color you want and it will look great.
+You can also pick accent color, set sidebar to the left or right and choose website max-width with a few clicks.
 Demo: http://demo.alx.media/x/?theme=Incolor

 == Installation ==